-We are also big fans of lengthening stitches when doing topstitching for a more visible decorative effect, such as we did on our Split Skirt Gardening Apron below.
+We are also big fans of lengthening stitches when doing topstitching for a more visible decorative effect, such as we did on our Split Skirt Gardening Apron shown in the photo below.

 Your sewing machine’s manual is likely to have a handy stitch chart of suggested settings and uses for the available stitches on your model.

 Most machines have what are called “default stitch settings.”
 These are length and width settings the manufacturer feels are optimum for most situations.
 For example, on the Janome Skyline S5, the stitch length defaults to 2.4.
 In most situations, on most fabrics, this is the recommended setting.